BioRRW/DRAM2/docs/getting_started/basic_use.rst

    dram2 --help

-DRAM2 commands as listed in the help menu
+DRAM2 commands as listed in the help menu:

 .. code-block:: bash